Student Honor Code

 - Failure to comply with the written and verbal directions of University officials.
 This includes directions of staff, faculty, public safety officers, and other law enforcement officers acting in performance of their duties.
 This includes, but is not limited to, the failure to identify oneself to any such persons when requested to do so and repeat traffic violations.
 This also includes staff at studying abroad programs for which the student receives academic credit.

-- Failure to comply with University regulations and/or local, commonwealth, and/or federal laws.
+- Failure to comply with policies, rules or regulations of local, commonwealth, and/or federal laws.

 - Failure to comply with alcohol statutes.